muhsinking/notebook/content/lists/Words.md

 Abnegation: The act of renouncing or rejecting something.

-Trenchant: vigorous or incisive in expression or style
+Trenchant: vigorous or incisive in expression or style.

-Benighted: a state of pitiful or contemptible intellectual or moral ignorance
+Benighted: a state of pitiful or contemptible intellectual or moral ignorance.

-Parochial: limited or narrow in outlook or scope
+Parochial: limited or narrow in outlook or scope.

-Atavistic: relating to or characterized by reversion to something ancient or ancestral
+Atavistic: relating to or characterized by reversion to something ancient or ancestral.

-Sanguine: optimistic or positive, especially in a bad or difficult situation
+Sanguine: optimistic or positive, especially in a bad or difficult situation.

 Deracination: uproot; to remove or separate from a native environment or culture; especially to remove the racial or ethnic characteristics or influences from.